ItsRedly/PowerSuite/README.md

 [![Product Name Screen Shot][product-screenshot]]

-There are many great Winndows replacments available on GitHub and on other platforms; however, I didn't find one that really suited my needs so I created this enhanced one.
-I want to create a Windows replacment so amazing that it'll be the last one you ever need -- And I think this is it.
+There are many great Winndows replacements available on GitHub and on other platforms; however, I didn't find one that really suited my needs so I created this enhanced one.
+I want to create a Windows replacement so amazing that it'll be the last one you ever need -- And I think this is it.

 Here's why:
 * You shouldn't be using the bad Windows UI